peteroupc/peteroupc.github.io/exporand.md

     - _afp_\*_asign_ + (_bfp_+1)\*_bsign_.
     - (_afp_+1)\*_asign_ + _bfp_\*_bsign_.
     - (_afp_+1)\*_asign_ + (_bfp_+1)\*_bsign_.
 5. Set _minv_ to the minimum and _maxv_ to the maximum of the four numbers just calculated.
 These are lower and upper bounds to the result of applying interval addition to the PSRNs **a** and **b**.
 (For example, if **a** is 0.12344... and **b** is 0.38925..., their fractional parts are added to form **c** = 0.51269...., or the interval [0.51269, 0.51271].)
-However, the resulting PSRN is not uniformly distributed in its interval, and this is what the rest of this algorithm will solve, since in fact, the distribution of numbers in the interval resembles the distribution of the sum of two uniform random numbers.
+However, the resulting PSRN is not uniformly distributed in its interval, and this is what the rest of this algorithm will solve, since in fact, the distribution of numbers in the interval resembles the distribution of the sum of two uniform random variates.
 6. Once the four numbers are sorted from lowest to highest, let _midmin_ be the second number in the sorted order, and let _midmax_ be the third number in that order.
 7. Set _x_ to a uniform random integer in the interval [0, _maxv_&minus;_minv_).
 If _x_ < _midmin_&minus;_minv_, set _dir_ to 0 (the left side of the sum density).
 Otherwise, if _x_ > _midmax_&minus;_minv_, set _dir_ to 1 (the right side of the sum density).
 Otherwise, do the following:
      1. Set _s_ to _minv_ + _x_.